 Acquisition of business cars

 The expenditure on all business cars is now treated in three ways, depending on the CO2 emissions of each vehicle.
 Diesel and petrol engine vehicles will be treated the same way.
+From 2018:

 The percentage of leasing and contract hire payments that are allowable against a companies profits have improved considerably since the changes introduced in April 2009.